vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 	}
 ```

-In the function, we begin by initializing the `currentPool` handle if its null, and reusing or allocating a new descriptor pool.
+In the function, we begin by initializing the `currentPool` handle if it's null, and reusing or allocating a new descriptor pool.

 After that, we try to allocate the descriptor using `vkAllocateDescriptorSets()`.
 After that call, we check the error code.
 If there is no error `VK_SUCCESS`, everything went fine and we can return from the function.